What Is Oat Milk and Is It Healthy?

 Oat milk consists of steel-cut oats or whole groats that are soaked in water, blended, and then strained with a cheesecloth or a special nut milk bag.
-"While the leftover oat pulp has the bulk of the fiber and most of the protein in the oats, the liquid or 'milk' that results does have some of the nutrients in oats, says Jones.
+"While the leftover oat pulp has the bulk of the fiber and most of the protein in the oats, the liquid or 'milk' that results does have some of the nutrients in oats," says Jones.
 "Because oats absorb water more easily than nuts, when blended well enough, more of the food itself winds up passing through the cheesecloth, giving a creamier texture than nut milk without added ingredients."
+(Fan of oats?
+Then you've got to try these high-protein oatmeal recipes for breakfast, stat.)

-Here's how oat milk nutrition measure up to other varieties of dairy and plant-based milk.
-"One cup serving of oat milk provides 130 calories, 2.5g total fat, 0g saturated fats, 2 grams fiber, 4 grams protein, 35 percent of the recommended daily allowance (RDA) for calcium, and 25 percent for vitamin D," says Gans.
-"Compared to cow's milk and soy milk it has less protein; however, compared to other plant-based beverages, e.g., almond, cashew, coconut, and rice, it has more protein."
+Plus, "oat milk contains 35 percent of the recommended daily allowance (RDA) for calcium, and 25 percent for vitamin D," says Gans.
+"Compared to cow's milk and soy milk, it has less protein; however, compared to other plant-based beverages, i.e. almond, cashew, coconut, and rice, it has more protein."

 Plus, oat milk is the clear winner when it comes to fiber.
-"Cow's milk has 0g fiber, almond and soy have 1 gram of fiber per serving — so oat milk with 2 grams of fiber is the highest," she adds.
+"Cow's milk has 0 grams fiber, almond and soy have 1 gram of fiber per serving — so oat milk with 2 grams of fiber is the highest," she adds.
 Oats contain a type of soluble fiber known as beta-glucan, which can help lower your blood levels of LDL cholesterol and, in turn, reduce your risk of heart disease, according to a 2018 review.
 Research has also found that beta-glucan can help slow digestion, increase satiety, and suppress appetite.

 "Oats also contain the B vitamins thiamin and folate, the minerals magnesium, manganese, phosphorus, zinc, and copper, as well as a variety of other vitamins and minerals in trace amounts," says Jones.

-Oat milk does tend to be higher in carbohydrates, but that's OK because it's providing energy through these carbs and fiber opposed to fat, which can typically be the case with most nut milks, says Jones.
+Oat milk does tend to be higher in carbohydrates, but that's okay because it's providing energy through these carbs and fiber as opposed to fat, which can typically be the case with most nut milks, explains Jones.

 Beyond a thicker consistency, the slightly sweet flavor of oat milk is pretty great too.
-"Its creaminess makes it popular to drink, like in lattes and cappuccinos.
+"Its creaminess makes it popular to drink, such as in oat milk lattes and cappuccinos.
 It can also be used in smoothies, creamy soups, and baked goods," says Gans.
-(Try it for yourself: Elmhurst Unsweetened Oat Milk (Buy It, $50 for 6, amazon.com) or Pacific Foods Organic Oat Milk(Buy It, $36,amazon.com).
+Try it for yourself: Elmhurst Unsweetened Oat Milk (Buy It, $50 for 6, amazon.com) or Pacific Foods Organic Oat Milk(Buy It, $36,amazon.com).

-You can also use it in the same way you might use cow's milk or other plant-based milk when cooking.
+You can also use oat milk in the same way you might use cow's milk or other plant-based milk when cooking.
 "You can use oat milk as your liquid in pancakes and waffles or in place of regular milk when making mashed potatoes or casseroles," says Jones.
 While you might not want to down a glass of oat milk every day, it could be a great dairy-free milk that's easy on the stomach and provides an immediate source of pre-workout energy.
 (Up next: This Homemade Oat Milk Recipe Will Save You So Much Money)